7RU7H/Archive/Security-Enterprises/NOPSEC-101.md

 1. Be proactively Honest - talk all the time, do not be paranoid it is inefficient
 	-  If you are an immoral shit to whomever then NOPSEC is not for you
-    -  Have brutal clarity over your objectives and override culture.
+	-  Have brutal clarity over your objectives, override culture and biases.
+	- Ask yourself if any biases may affect youtr thinking or others?
 	- Talk all the time and teach people everything that you know to create a cyclic loop of pedagogic progression
 	- Cyber-Agencies and Authority have all the power and resources
 	- You are not special and no one is, only the group and its effiecency is special
 	- Have social media accounts for specific goal - want to program only follow programmers that are good